Patterns for Blockchain Data Migration: Introduction

-After all, BC is supposed to be immutable!
-Thus, getting users' consensus prior to initiating any migration-related changes to BC software is paramount to the project's success \cite{Morris12}.
-For example, both Bitcoin and Ethereum communities were split due to the disagreements over changes proposed to enhance the performance and recover from an attack, respectively.
-BC migration has to be a single-shot process as rollbacks are not possible due to immutability.
-Therefore, BC migration becomes a nontrivial and risky process \cite{Heudecker18} when the unique aspects of BCs are combined with high failure rates of database migration, despite decades of expertise, best practices, and patterns \cite{Morris12}.
-Nevertheless, as soon as data or implementations of EISs and BPMSs are on the BC, this concern of migration is relevant.
-In fact, BC migration is already happening \cite{Sedgwick19}, \cite{Arron19}, \cite{Kin18}, \cite{TRON18}, \cite{Qubicles19}, \cite{Richard18}, and will be inevitable with time \cite{Heudecker18}.
-Therefore, it is imperative to answer the following research question:

-{ \textit{What are the effective patterns for safeguarding data, programs, and processes when migrating from one BC to another}? }
+{ \textit{What are the effective patterns for safeguarding data when migrating from one blockchain to another}? }

-In this paper, we first explain a set of BC migration scenarios and data fidelity levels using an illustrative example.
-The example is derived based on our BC experience, related work, and anticipated future needs.
-Second, we identified 13 patterns to achieve those BC migration scenarios under varying data fidelity levels.
-While six of these patterns are used in database migration, we highlight specific adaptations needed to support BC migration.
-Three other patterns from BC and database literature are also adopted to address non-functional aspects such as quality of migrated data, cost, and privacy.
-Third, using the illustrative example, we discuss how each of the identified migration scenarios could be accomplished using the proposed patterns and data fidelity levels.
-In conclusion, while migration to a private or consortium BC could be achieved relatively easily, recreating full BC history on an existing public BCs is impractical.
-Nevertheless, the global state can still be recreated which is sufficient for most practical migration scenarios.
-Therefore, the success of BC migration boils down to choosing the correct data fidelity level that balances competing factors such as performance, cost, time, effort, granularity of data, security, privacy, and risk.
-Finally, we discuss practical considerations and research challenges.
+In this paper, we first explain a set of blockchain migration scenarios and data fidelity levels using an illustrative example.
+The example is derived based on the literature and our experience from numerous blockchain projects for industry and government agencies.
+Second, we identified eleven patterns to achieve those migration scenarios under varying data fidelity levels.
+While four of these patterns stem from database migration, specific adaptations are needed to support blockchain migration.
+Three other patterns from blockchain and database literature are also adopted to address non-functional aspects such as quality of migrated data, cost, and privacy.
+Third, using the illustrative example, we discuss how the proposed patterns and data fidelity levels could be used to address the identified migration scenarios and data management challenges.
+The proposed patterns are applicable to software architects, developers, system administrators, and project leads (both technical and business) who need to plan, develop, configure, and monitor blockchain data migration projects.
+In conclusion, while migrating to a private or consortium blockchain could be achieved relatively easily, recreating full blockchain history on an existing public blockchain is impractical.
+Nevertheless, the global state can still be recreated, which is sufficient for most practical migration scenarios.
+Therefore, the success of blockchain migration boils down to choosing a suitable data fidelity level and a set of data migration patterns that balances competing factors such as performance, cost, time, effort, granularity of data, transparency, security, privacy, and risk.
+Finally, we discuss practical considerations and several research challenges.